pabloelt/pabloelt.github.io/content/project/project5/index.md

 * penalty = 'l1'
 * solver = 'saga'

-### 9.3 Optimal discrimination thershold for maximizing ROI
+### 9.3 Optimal discrimination treshold for maximizing ROI
 {style="color: #BBDEFC; font-weight: normal"}

 Once the predictive model is trained and tested, the next step is to specify the optimal threshold that determines whether a lead is classified as a potential customer (1) or not (0) based on the model's score.
 To achieve this, a method focused on maximizing ROI is implemented.
 This method determines the optimal threshold using confusion and impact matrices, which are defined as follows.